 - Volunteers must be able to have regular access to the internet and an email account.

 - Costs & Supplies – all volunteers need to purchase a volunteer t-shirt and name badge for a total cost of $10+tax.

 - We do not offer court-ordered community service.
 Please contact the Volunteer Center of Greater Milwaukee, 414-344-3933, to see which organizations do offer court-ordered community service.

 - We do not offer group volunteer opportunities for school groups.
 If a school group is interested in doing a service project, please follow this link for options, www.wihumane.org/for-kids/kids-can-help.

 - Due to limited resources and the required training for each volunteer position, we are not able to offer short-term volunteer experiences.

-Below are the positions we're currently in need of at the Spay/Neuter Clinic.
-You will learn more about them at your Volunteer Information Session.
+Below are the positions we will be in need of at the Spay/Neuter Clinic.
+You will learn more about them during the Volunteer Information Session.

 - Cleaning Assistant - age 18 and up

 - Desk Assistant - age 18 and up